 The Cornell University campus is widely admired as one of the world's most beautiful academic settings.
-Our division, Facilities and Campus Services, is committed to providing the highest quality service to faculty, students, staff, alumni and visitors.
+The Division of Facilities and Campus Services is committed to providing the highest quality service to faculty, students, staff, alumni and visitors.

 Facilities Management (FM) provides maintenance, grounds, and custodial services to the entire campus.
-The Grounds Department is working hard to aid in the development and maintenance of a picturesque landscape here at Cornell.
-In an effort to do so, we're searching for dedicated temporary grounds workers with 6 months of full time availability beginning in April or May 2018.
+The Grounds Department is looking for dedicated temporary grounds workers with 6 months of full time availability beginning in April or May.

-We are looking for motivated, hardworking Grounds Workers to join our team in the Cornell Grounds Department!
-As as Temporary Grounds Worker, you will perform manual labor and independently operate light equipment for general landscape maintenance and/or landscape construction tasks, including turf maintenance, plant maintenance, litter control, snow removal, as well as other duties.
-You will carry the responsibility of promptly reporting unsafe conditions or damage to campus landscape, equipment, or facilities.
-You will have the opportunity to safely operate hand and self-propelled equipment and tools including string trimmers, walk behind mowers, blowers, snow blowers, rakes, and shovels to achieve required landscape standards.
+We are looking for a motivated, hardworking Grounds Worker to join our team in the Cornell Grounds Department!
+As as Temporary Grounds Worker, you will perform manual labor and independently operate light equipment for general landscape maintenance and/or landscape construction tasks, including turf maintenance, plant maintenance, litter control, snow removal, and other duties.
+It will be expected that you will promptly report unsafe conditions or damage to campus landscape, equipment, or facilities.
+You will safely operate hand and self-propelled equipment and tools including string trimmers, walk behind mowers, blowers, snow blowers, rakes, and shovels to achieve required landscape standards.

 Start time: Normally 6:00 or 7:00am.

 Ours is a values-based organization where all employees are accountable for supporting the organization's values of truth, respect, excellence, teamwork, and integrity.
 Employees are required to attend staff development trainings and participate in the performance evaluation process.